viam-modules/odrive/README.md

 ### Connect your ODrive to your single-board computer
 * `"odrive-serial"`: plug the [USB Isolator for ODrive](https://odriverobotics.com/shop/usb-c-to-usb-a-cable-and-usb-isolator) into a USB port on your board, and then plug a USB-C to USB-A cable from the isolator to the Odrive.
 * `"odrive-canbus"`: wire the CANH and CANL pins from your board to your ODrive.
 Refer to the [ODrive pinout diagram](https://docs.odriverobotics.com/v/latest/pinout.html).
-    * You will have had to wire a `serial` connection initially when setting up the ODrive (see *Getting Started*).
+    * You will have had to make a `serial` connection initially when setting up the ODrive (see *Getting Started*).
 After setting up the ODrive, you can either leave the serial connection plugged in, or remove it and just leave the CANH and CANL pins wired.
-    * You must run `sudo ip link set can0 up type can bitrate <baud_rate>` in your terminal to receive CAN messages.
+    * [Raspberry Pi specific] You must run `sudo ip link set can0 up type can bitrate <baud_rate>` in your terminal to receive CAN messages.
 See *Troubleshooting: CAN Link Issues* for more details.

 ## Configuration